oysttyer/oysttyer/README.markdown

 ## Recommendations

 I strongly suggest, although it is by no means compulsory, tracking @oysttyer and #oysttyer as that way you become connected to a global support network.

+Also, check out some available extensions:

+* [oysttyer-profile](https://github.com/oysttyer/oysttyer-profile) shows more profile information about users
+* [oysttyer-deshortify](https://github.com/oysttyer/oysttyer-deshortify) gets rid of shortlinks and displays final URLs
+* [oysttyer-multigeo](https://github.com/oysttyer/oysttyer-multigeo) for all your geographical location needs